PlayStation 2 models: Slimline case designs

 Another refinement of the PS2 (SCPH-9000x) was released in Japan on November 22, 2007.
 As well as featuring some cosmetic changes, the design of the hardware was overhauled, incorporating the power supply into the console itself like the original (fat) PS2 models; this increased the overall weight of the console to 720 g.
 On SCPH-9000x series consoles manufactured after the third quarter of 2008 as the last revision of the PS2 (indicated by date code 8C), some changes were made to incorporate a revised BIOS that patches an exploit found in all other models that allowed homebrew applications and software to be launched from a memory card.
+The SCPH-9000x series was never officially launched in the United Kingdom, although it was made available in select continental European markets.

-The slimline model of the PS2 was initially released in black, however a silver edition was made available in Japan, United Kingdom, Germany, Australia, United Arab Emirates and other GCC countries, France, Italy, South Africa, and North America.
+The slimline model of the PS2 was initially released in black; however, a silver edition was made available in Japan, United Kingdom, Germany, Australia, United Arab Emirates and other GCC countries, France, Italy, South Africa, and North America.
 A limited edition pink console was also made available after March 2007.